Aircloak/aircloak/central/README.md

 `central` proxies requests under the path `/kibana` to the Kibana installation.
 For this to work locally you need to configure your local Kibana with `server.basePath: '/kibana'`.

+You can start local docker containers for Elasticsearch and Kibana with `./start_dependencies.sh`.
+This will properly configure Kibana.
+However, you need to execute at least one Aircloak query (with local central running) to bring Kibana into the consistent state.
+Moreover, you'll need to manually create dashboards specified in `dev.json` (e.g. `Main-dash`).

 When generating new dashboards that should be embedded in the `central` site, you can use the following steps:

 - create dashboard in Kibana